Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 >

 ### Step 2 - Creating Tags
 To begin our masking process, please run this steps three [CREATE TAG](https://docs.snowflake.com/en/sql-reference/sql/create-tag) queries.

-In these queries we are creating:
+Within these queries we are creating:

 - A `pii_name_tag` for attaching to our `first_name` and `last_name` columns.
 - A `pii_phone_number_tag` for attaching to our `phone_number` column.